xxlongzaixx/DFK-monitoring/README.md

 # DFK-monitoring
-Monitoring tools for defi kingdoms, a cross-chain play-to-earn game built on a strong DeFi protocol with plans to become a fully-fledged MMORPG in later phases of the Roadmap
+Monitoring tools for defi kingdoms, built with python and graphql

 <br/>